-Video-Teleconference Self-management TO Prevent Stroke (V-STOP II): A pilot study of self-management support for underserved stroke survivors in Texas
+Video-Teleconference Self-management TO Prevent Stroke (V-STOP): A pilot study of self-management support for underserved stroke survivors in Texas

 Telehealth is a model of care that has enormous potential to connect stroke patients with appropriate healthcare services and eliminate access barriers.
 The emergence of mobile wireless technology for telehealth delivery using iPads, smartphones, and tablets expands telehealth capabilities to reach stroke survivors in their homes.
 Video-teleconference Self-management TO Prevent Stroke (V-STOP II) is a study designed to test the feasibility of using video-teleconferencing (VT) to deliver self-management support and stroke prevention education to stroke survivors while at home on their smartphone or mobile device.
 The V-STOP intervention is a 6-week program that consists of 3 self-management support group classes and 3 follow-up clinic visits.
 The investigators are targeting stroke survivors that live in rural and poor urban areas in Texas.